Non-fillability of overtwisted contact manifolds via polyfolds: Introduction

-A compact symplectic manifold $(W,\Omega)$ provided with the symplectic orientation $\Omega^n$ is called a {\bf weak symplectic filling} of $(M,\xi)$, if $\partial W=M$ as oriented manifolds, where $\partial W$ carries the boundary orientation, such that the following condition is satisfied: For all choices of positive contact forms $\alpha$ for $\xi$ the differential forms
+A compact $2n$-dimensional symplectic manifold $(W,\Omega)$ provided with the symplectic orientation $\Omega^n$ is called a {\bf weak symplectic filling} of a given $(2n-1)$-dimensional contact manifold $(M,\xi)$, if $\partial W=M$ as oriented manifolds, where $\partial W$ carries the boundary orientation, such that the following condition is satisfied: For all choices of positive contact forms $\alpha$ for $\xi$ the differential forms

 are positive volume forms on $M$, see \cite{dg12,mnw13}.
 Fixing a contact form $\alpha$ for $\xi$ the latter is equivalent to